 It is only after God intervenes, through a dream, that Joseph decides to stay married (Matthew 1:19 - 21).

-Joseph, though informed of the supernatural origin of Mary's pregnancy, had to exercise a great deal of faith and courage to continue his relationship with her.
+Though informed of the supernatural origin of Mary's pregnancy, Jesus' stepfather had to exercise a great deal of faith and courage to continue his relationship with her.
 His decision to stay married meant he would have to endure, for the rest of his life, the ridicule and gossip of neighbors, relatives and others who rejected the Lord's miraculous conception and believed he married a pregnant fornicator.
-For further background on this subject, please see Mark 6:1 - 3 and Matthew 13:54 - 57 concerning how those in Nazareth treated Jesus when he came to preach in their synagogue.

-Scripture does not tell us how long Joseph lived or when he died.
+Scripture does not tell us how long was the life of Joseph or when he died.
 The last known reference to him occurs after he and his family keep the Feast of Passover in Jerusalem (Luke 2:41 - 51) in 9 A.D.
-He almost certainly, as most Bible commentaries declare, passed away by the time Christ began his public ministry.
-This means he perished somewhere between the middle of 9 A.D. and the fall of 26, and was dead for several (possibly many) years before our Savior was crucified.
+He almost certainly, as most Bible commentaries declare, passed away by the time Christ began his public ministry in a jubilee year.

 Joseph's life ended somewhere between the middle of 9 A.D. and the fall of 26, and was dead for several (likely many) years before our Savior was crucified in 30 A.D.